-In "Archives\Enabled " mode, charting remains static, while data download is taking place.
+In "Archives_Enabled " mode, charting remains static, while data download is taking place.

-NOTE 3: The number of humidity/temperature values that can be recorded depends on the memory flash capacity (2 Mbytes, 4 Mbytes or 8 Mbytes) and the recording interval time, e.g. 1 minute interval for 4 Mbytes is 1,081,212 minutes or 750 days.
+• The number of barometric pressure/temperature values that can be recorded depends on the memory flash capacity (2 Mbytes, 4 Mbytes or 8 Mbytes) and the recording interval time, e.g. 1 minute interval for 4 Mbytes is 1,081,212 minutes or 750 days.